Arash-SoleimaniDahaj/The-Analytics-of-a-Two-Asset-Portfolio/README.md

  https://github.com/Arash-SoleimaniDahaj/The-Analytics-of-a-Two-Asset-Portfolio

-The Analytics of a Two-Asset Portfolio: Sample Lecture
+The Analytics of a Two-Asset Portfolio: a Sample Lecture

 This is a sample lecture that can be taught in Programming for Finance, Finacial Analytics, or Applied Investment courses.
 The topic requires introductory Calculus and Introductory Probability and Statistics as prerequisites.